FSC Foundation

 Through the continuing generosity of Christian Brothers Investment Services, the FSC Foundation is again able to invite applications for its Foundation Grants Program.
 Although the Foundation's funding is limited, the impact of the many grants made since its beginning has been very significant.

-The FSC Foundation makes grants only to Roman Catholic organizations and primarily to those who are clients of Christian Brothers Investment Services.
+The FSC Foundation makes grants only to Roman Catholic organizations, and primarily to those who are clients of Christian Brothers Investment Services.

-In addition to the guidelines stated in the "About Us" section of our website, applicants will adhere to the following:
+In addition to the guidelines stated in the "About Us" section of our website applicants will adhere to the following:

 • Proposals must have an educational orientation.

-• Proposals must be submitted by August 31, 2023.
+• Proposals must be submitted by August 31, 2024.
 NO PROPOSALS WILL BE ACCEPTED AFTER THIS DATE.

-• The FSC Grant Application Form is an online form and must be used to apply for funding.
+• The FSC Grant Application Form is an on-line form and must be used to apply for funding.
 Please limit your application to the space provided on the form.
 There is no way to submit additional supplementary material and it will not be reviewed.

 • It is necessary for a Foreign Catholic applicant to secure a United States Catholic organization to act as its fiscal agent and follow the procedure outlined in the application form.
 The fiscal agent must be listed in the Official Catholic Directory of the United States.

 We suggest that, when writing your application, you first download the fillable-form Word document on the website, enter your text into the Word document, and then copy and paste entries to the online application.
-This is a safeguard in case there is an error in the online submitting process.
+This is a safeguard in case there is an error in the on-line submitting process.
 You will have all your information in a saved Word document as a backup and will not need to retype everything.

-Board decisions will be made in November, 2023.
-Decisions referring to each applicant will be sent prior to January 31, 2024.
+Board decisions will be made in November, 2024.
+Decisions referring to each applicant will be sent prior to January 31, 2025.
 Affirmative decisions will be accompanied by grant funds.

 Grants will be limited to $4,000 or less.
 Applicants are urged to specify the exact amount requested and to indicate the specific use of the funding.